-The Rhenohercynian fold-and-thrust belt, part of the Variscan, is primarily located in the Rhenish Massif in Germany and extends westward into the Ardennes, southwest England, and eastward to the Harz Mountains (Kołtonik et al., 2018).
-The Ardennes Allochthone (Fig. 1a), the western part of the Rhenish Massif, structurally comprises three main components: the Dinant fold-and-thrust belt, the Lower Palaeozoic Inliers, and the High-Ardennes Slate Belt (HASB).
+The Rhenohercynian fold-and-thrust belt, part of the Variscan, is primarily located in the Rhenish Massif in Germany and extends westward into the Ardennes, southwest England, and eastward to the Harz Mountains (Kötonik et al., 2018).
+The Ardennes allochthon (Fig. 1a), the western part of the Rhenish Massif, structurally comprises three main components: the Dinant fold-and-thrust belt, the lower Palaeozoic inliers, and the High-Ardenne Slate Belt (HASB).
 The HASB primarily consists of Lower Devonian metasediments, including the Rurberg (upper Pragian) and Heimbach (upper Pragian to lower Emsian) units.

 For this study, quartz vein samples were collected near the Schwammenauel dam in the Rursee area of the North Eifel region, Germany (Fig. 1b).
 The Rurberg and Heimbach units feature alternating layers of siltstones and fine- to coarse-grained sandstones (Goemaere and Dejonghe, 2005), deposited in shallow marine to deltaic environments in the northern Rhenohercynian Ocean (Oncken et al., 1999).
-The Early Devonian strata have accumulated to a total thickness of up to 7 km due to rapid subsidence and deposition (Winterfeld, 1994), forming the Eifel syncline (Fig. 1b).
-These strata are overlain by a ~3 km thick sequence of Lower Lochkovian to Pragian deposits.
+The Early Devonian strata have accumulated to a total thickness of up to 7 km due to rapid subsidence and deposition (von Winterfeld, 1994), forming the Eifel syncline (Fig. 1b).
+These strata are overlain by a \sim 3 km thick sequence of lower Lochkovian to Pragian deposits.

-The late Carboniferous deformation of the Variscan foreland led to initial burial metamorphism (Mansy et al., 1999), with prehnite-pumpelleyite facies similar to the anchizone conditions in the North Eifel area (Fielitz 1995), where temperatures reached up to 220 °C (Littke et al., 2012).
-There is also evidence of the upward migration of warm fluids into the northern Variscan front in Ardennes, driven by Variscan thrusting (Muchez et al., 2000; Schroyen and Muchez, 2000; Lünenschloss et al., 2008).
+The late Carboniferous deformation of the Variscan foreland led to initial burial metamorphism (Mansy et al., 1999), with prehnite-pumpellyite facies similar to the anchizone conditions in the North Eifel area (Fielitz, 1995), where temperatures reached up to 220 °C (Littke et al., 2012).
+There is also evidence of the upward migration of warm fluids into the northern Variscan front in the Ardennes, driven by Variscan thrusting (Muchez et al., 2000; Schroyen and Muchez, 2000; Lünenschloss et al., 2008).

-86 Following the Variscan period, the Rhenish Massif has been affected by transpressional and transtensional deformation that

-- 87 resulted in the formation of complex fault networks that host vein mineralization (Franzke and Anderle, 1995; Ziegler and - 88 Dèzes, 2005).
-During the Jurassic-Cretaceous period, the southern Rhenish Massif was periodically affected by hydrothermal - 89 activities (Kirnbauer et al., 2012), as indicated by geochronological data for post-Variscan vein mineralization (Bonhomme et - 90 al., 1983; Mertz et al., 1986; Bähr, 1987; Jakobus, 1992; Hein and Behr, 1994; Klügel, 1997; Schneider and Haack, 1997; - 91 Glasmacher et al., 1998; Schneider et al., 1999; Chatziliadou and Kramm, 2009).
+Following the Variscan period, the Rhenish Massif has been affected by transpressional and transtensional deformation that resulted in the formation of complex fault networks that host vein mineralization (Franzke and Anderle, 1995; Ziegler and Dèzes, 2005).
+During the Jurassic-Cretaceous period, the southern Rhenish Massif was periodically affected by hydrothermal activities (Kirnbauer et al., 2012), as indicated by geochronological data for post-Variscan vein mineralization (Bonhomme et al., 1983; Mertz et al., 1986; Bähr, 1987; Jakobus, 1992; Hein and Behr, 1994; Klügel,

-92 Figure 1: (a) Geological map with the Variscan frontal zone in the Ardenne-Eiffel region (study area marked with a red star). (b)

-- 93 Geological map of the North Eifel region (modified after Ribbert, 1992; Van Noten et al., 2011).
-The Lower Devonian layers overlay 94 metamorphic deposits of the Lower Palaeozoic Stavelot-Venn Inlier.
-These layers have been locally distorted in the Monschau Shear - 254 Inclain of pric deposits of the Lower Falaeozoic Stavelot-venn finner.
-These layers have been locally distorted in the Monschau Shear 255 Zone (MSZ), as documented by Fielitz (1992).
+Figure 1. (a) Geological map with the Variscan frontal zone in the Ardennes-Eiffel region (study area marked with a red star). (b) Geological map of the North Eifel region (modified after Ribbert et al., 1992; Van Noten et al., 2011).
+The Lower Devonian layers overlay metamorphic deposits of the lower Palaeozoic Stavelot-Venn inlier.
+These layers have been locally distorted in the Monschau Shear Zone (MSZ), as documented by Fielitz (1992).
 Triassic sediments overlay the Lower Devonian layers in the eastern region.
-The - sample location, indicated by a green star, is situated next to the Rursee reservoir, which is near the Schwammenauel dam.
-Below, - 97 the cross-section illustrates the continuous northwest-southeast trending overturned folds that characterize the North Eifel zone.
+The sample location, indicated by a green star, is situated next to the Rursee reservoir, which is near the Schwammenauel dam.
+Below, the cross-section illustrates the continuous northwest-southeast-trending overturned folds that characterize the North Eifel zone.